 We humans love to stare into our smart devices.
-We gaze for hours — about 10 hours and 39 minutes a day — at our computers, smartphones, tablets and televisions.
+We gaze for hours — more than 11 hours a day — at our computers, smartphones, tablets and televisions.
+Not surprisingly, during the coronavirus pandemic, that figure has shot up even more.
 Is all this staring bad for us?
 It might be, mainly because as we stare at our devices we are exposing ourselves to blue light.

 Blue light is a type of electromagnetic radiation with a very short wavelength that produces a high amount of energy.
 While it's true that light can damage your eyes under certain circumstances, there's no scientific evidence suggesting that blue light is harmful to our eyes.
 But many people still think it is, which is why blue light-blocking glasses are so popular.
 So do the glasses work?
 Some people swear by them.